Madaniarias/Project_2/README.md

 ## Problem definition

 The head of a local school in Japan is interested in maintaining safe levels of humidity and temperature inside and outisde the residences.
-The school has started to measure manually the levels of humidity and temperature inside each room and outside the residence, however at the moment this method has become too time cosuming and tedious to keep track off.
-It is also difficult for the head of school to maintain organizaed and analize the data in an efficient manner.
+The school has started to measure manually the levels of humidity and temperature inside each room and outside the residence, however at the moment this method has become too time consuming and tedious to keep track off.
+It is also difficult for the head of school to maintain organizaed and analyze the data in an efficient manner.
 The school is in need of a low cost sensing device for humidity and temperature and a custom data script that processes and analyzes the samples acquired.

 ## Proposed Solution
 Considering the client requirements an adequate solution includes a low cost sensing device for humidity and temperature and a custom data script that process and anaysis the samples acquired.
 For a low cost sensing device an adequate alternative is the DHT11 sensor[^1] which is offered online for less than 5 USD and provides adequare precision and range for the client requirements (Temperature Range: 0°C to 50°C, Humidity Range: 20% to 90%).
 Similar devices such as the DHT22, AHT20 or the AM2301B [^2] have higher specifications, however the DHT11 uses a simple serial communication (SPI) rather than more eleborated protocols such as the I2C used by the alternatives.
 For the range, precision and accuracy required in this applicaiton the DHT11 provides the best compromise.
 Connecting the DHT11 sensor to a computer requires a device that provides a Serial Port communication.
 A cheap and often used alternative for prototyping is the Arduino UNO microcontroller [^3].
 "Arduino is an open-source electronics platform based on easy-to-use hardware and software"[^4].
 In additon to the low cost of the Arduino (< 6USD), this devide is programable and expandable[^1].
 Other alternatives include diffeerent versions of the original Arduino but their size and price make them a less adequate solution.